aspuru-guzik-group/chemspyd/ACKNOWLEDGMENTS.md

-# ChemsPyd
-A Python API for the Chemspeed AutoSuite software.

-# Installation
-How should you install ChemsPyd?

-# Usage
-How should you use ChemsPyd?

-# Features
-What are ChemsPyd's features?

 # Acknowledgments

 The following people are acknowledged for assisting in the development of ChemsPyd and its functionality in various ways: